Recommended and Black Listed Plugins

 - Heartbeat Control by WP Rocket – conflicts with FloLaunch.
 It blocks the compatibility check and stops at step 2.

 - ManageWP Worker – due to its security settings, it blocks access to run the compatibility check for FloLaunch (both versions).

-If you use any of the plugins listed above, or a combination of them, we highly urge you to have a quick check and make sure that everything works smooth and correctly on your site.
+If you use any of the plugins listed above or a combination of them, we highly urge you to have a quick check and make sure that everything works smoothly and correctly on your site.
 If you find any errors, try to deactivate the plugin, clear your site and browser cache and see if that fixed the issue.